Somerset Family Adventures

 Ferne Animal Santuary, Chard

-This half term at Ferne Animal Sanctuary there is pond dipping, wildlife photography stands, spot the frog, den building and more.
-Discover the rescue animals, animal talks and a wildlife walk.
+This half term at Ferne Animal Sanctuary there is pond dipping, wildlife trail, arts and crafts, den building and more.
+Discover the rescue animals and animal talks.

 Excellent value at £1/child and £5/adult.
 (They are a charity so please support them if you can).